s4ke/Master-Thesis/src/md/050-benchmarks.md

 \label{sec:benchmarksMeasurementPlatform}

-We will now explain our measurement platform.
+We will now discuss our measurement platform.
 We start by explaining the hardware and software stack in Chapter \ref{sec:hardwareSoftware} and outline the benchmark programs and motivation for choosing them in Chapter \ref{sec:benchmarksBenchmarks}.
-Chapter \ref{sec:whichHaskellWhere} explains the specifics of where each benchmark was run.
+Chapter \ref{sec:whichHaskellWhere} goes over the specifics of where each benchmark was run.
 We also shortly address
 hyper-threading and why we do not use it in our benchmarks in